nathanawmk/pingidentity-devops-getting-started/docs/get-started/k8sHelmBasics.md

 #### Debugging

-When a has crashed surprisingly, we want to first identify why.
+When a crashes suddenly, we want to first identify why.

 View logs of the crash: